freakandstein/speech-recognition/README.md

 # Speech Recognition CLI with Whisper & Silero VAD

+> **Note:** This script was tested and runs well on a MacBook M4 Max using Whisper and Silero VAD.
+Performance is excellent on Apple Silicon (M4/M3/M2/M1) for real-time speech recognition and transcription.

 This script records audio from your microphone, automatically detects segments containing human speech using Silero VAD (neural network), and transcribes them using OpenAI Whisper.

 ## Main Features
-- **Input device selection**: Choose any microphone (USB, iPhone, Behringer, etc) or use the default MacBook mic.
+- **Input device selection**: Choose any microphone (iPhone, Audio Interface, etc) or use the default MacBook mic.
 - **Human speech detection**: Uses Silero VAD for highly accurate voice activity detection.
 - **Auto energy gate**: Calibrates automatically to ignore room noise.
 - **Automatic transcription**: Uses Whisper (model `small`).